isaaclhk/Projects/R projects/medication_cart_kaizen.md

   summarize(total_score = sum(total_score)/ 29)
 ```
  </br>
-The same treatment is repeated on the pre-test dataset
+The same treatment is repeated on the pre-test dataset.

 ```
  #Reading pre-test dataset